 1992–2000

-Newport Pagnell Works Service built a small number of coachbuilt one-offs and low-volume derivatives across the Virage run, all referenced in Wikipedia body prose (fetched 7 July 2026): Virage Shooting Brake (~6 cars from March 1992, priced at £165,000, some carrying 'DP/2099' chassis numbers); Lagonda Virage saloon (8–9 cars from 1994 on a 12 in / 305 mm chassis extension, with six ordered by the Brunei royal family and two carrying an 18 in / 457 mm extension); Lagonda Virage Shooting Brake (1–2 further cars plus 6 built ground-up for the royal family); V8 Sportsman Estate (3 cars on V8 Coupé base).
-None carried as individual collector variants because they are one-off / very-small-batch coachbuilt cars rather than a series-produced factory variant with a documented market band.
+Newport Pagnell Works Service built a small number of coachbuilt one-offs and low-volume derivatives across the Virage run: the Virage Shooting Brake (about six cars from March 1992, priced at £165,000); the Lagonda Virage saloon (eight to nine cars from 1994 on a 12 in / 305 mm chassis extension, six of them ordered by the Brunei royal family and two carrying an 18 in / 457 mm extension); the Lagonda Virage Shooting Brake (one or two further cars plus six built ground-up for the royal family); and the V8 Sportsman Estate (three cars on the V8 Coupé base).
+None is carried as an individual collector variant because each is a one-off or very small coachbuilt batch rather than a series-produced factory variant.

 Collector Variants